doleron/rmi-example/README.md

     cd target
     java -jar client-0.0.1-SNAPSHOT-jar-with-dependencies.jar

-If everything goes fine you will get a output like:
+If everything goes fine you will get an output like:

     Server replied: "I've received: Hello Server, I'm the client."

-If you get Connection refused exceptions or other connection issues, it is likely you have a different network setting than the code is configured with.
-If this is you case, please check the following sections.
+If connection refused exceptions or other connection issues are raised, it is likely you have a different network setting than the code is configured out with.
+If this is your case, please check the following sections.

 ## Setting IP address, port and object name